-The User Authentication function of the TOE allows only identified and authenticated users to use the TOE.
+The User Authentication function of the TOE is to allow only identified and authenticated users to use the TOE.
 Furthermore, the TOE terminates a session when the state that a user does not perform any operations continues for the specified amount of time.